codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 </RelativeLayout>
 ```

-The imeOptions attribute is used to control the icon in the [Soft Keyboard](https://guides.codepath.com/android/Working-with-the-Soft-Keyboard).
+The imeOptions attribute is used to control the icon in the [[Soft Keyboard|Working-with-the-Soft-Keyboard]].
 The gravity attribute will center the button vertically AND right horizontally.

 * Add the following values to `res-->values-->strings.xml` file.